 Pursuant to rules established by the Director of the Human Resources Department or designee, time off for the purpose of medical examination, including examinations by the Bureau of Workers' Compensation, for the purpose of medical treatment or allowance, and/or treatments resulting from an injury approved under the injury leave program, shall be charged to injury leave.
 A maximum of four (4) hours of injury leave shall be allowed per scheduled physician's appointment and/or treatment resulting from an on-the-job injury.
-An employee will be retained in his/her current pay status during duty hours at the time of Bureau of Workers' Compensation hearings or Industrial Relations Board hearings if the employee provides his/her immediate supervisor with proof of hearing notice prior to the date of hearing.
+Examinations by the BWC for the purposes of permanent partial awards are not eligible for injury leave.
+An employee will be retained in their current pay status during duty hours at the time of Bureau of Workers' Compensation hearings or Industrial Relations Board hearings if the employee provides their immediate supervisor with proof of hearing notice prior to the date of hearing.
 The Director of the Human Resources Department or designee may approve an employee's request for injury leave of greater than four (4) hours for a scheduled physician's appointment or for treatment resulting from an on-the-job injury if the Director of Human Resources or designee determines that such request is supported by medical documentation.
 However, such medical documentation must be submitted to the Director of Human Resources or designee by the employee prior to such appointment and/or treatment in order to be considered.